TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/Setup/Config/Index.rst

          **output:** The content is processed just before it is echoed out.

          **Note:** This property is deprecated since TYPO3 7!
-Use absolute links with config.absRefPrefix instead.
+If you still use it for now, you need to install the extension "compatibility6".
+In the long run, you are advised to use absolute links with config.absRefPrefix instead.

 .. _setup-config-removedefaultcss: